-Earlier that day, our oldest son, Grant, boarded a plane to Texas for his second semester of classes at Baylor University.
+Earlier that day, our oldest son boarded a plane to Texas for his second semester of classes at Baylor University.
 Because of the pandemic, his semester break had been extended an additional two weeks.
 As a family, we celebrated the holidays, played cards, stayed up late watching movies, and laughed until we cried.
 While my heart had been full, my mind constantly reminded me that moments like these would soon be a distant memory.

 My life, as I knew it, was diminishing – at least in my role as a mom.

-I thought my heart was prepared for Grant leaving.
+I thought my heart was prepared for him leaving.
 In fact, my emotions remained in check when we got to the airport.
 No tears formed when he checked in, but my eyes did well up when we said, “See ya later!”
 The tears began to trickle down my face as I watched him go through security and disappear from our sight.

 That’s when I began sobbing, and I couldn’t stop.

 I cried on the twenty-minute car ride home.
-I cried when I walked through the door and into the void of Grant’s distinctive laughter.
+I cried when I walked through the door and into the void of my son’s distinctive laughter.
 I cried when I sat on his bed in his empty room.
 I cried, partly because I would miss him and partly because my children didn’t need me as much as they once did.
 I cried so much, my husband and youngest son looked at me with concern.

 As the night wore on and exhaustion kicked in, the only reasonable thing to do was go to bed early and have myself a pity party.
 I flipped my tear-soaked pillow over and deeply sighed.
 I knew sleep would elude me that night.
 Replaying in my mind the days gone by, longing to live the life I once had, I mourned the role of mom as it used to be.
 As I shut my light off, my phone dinged.
-The Life 360 app was notifying me that Connor was home early from a friend’s house.
+The Life 360 app was notifying me that my younger son was home early from a friend’s house.

 “What’s he doing home early?”
 I thought to myself.